vale1410/bule/readme.md

 dom[1..9].
 ```

-Similarly, let's define a 2D domain for our X,Y coordinates:
+Similarly, let's define a 2D domain for our `X, Y` coordinates:

 ```prolog
 domCoords[1..9,1..9].